 Alcohol-related harm and hazardous drinking

 Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e. drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.
 Together, monthly and occasional HED drinkers accounted for 62% of all drinkers, consumed 70% of alcohol and accounted for 59% of alcohol-related harms.

 Problem alcohol use in Ireland

 The prevalence of alcohol use disorders is 8.5% in Ireland vs WHO European region 8.8% and alcohol dependence of 3.8% in Ireland vs WHO European region 3.7% as recorded in 2016.
 However, gender differences in terms of prevalence are apparent with alcohol use disorders accounting for 13% of males and 4.1% of females, while alcohol dependence break down was 5.8% for males and 1.8% for females.

 The Health Research Board provides data on treated problem alcohol use in Ireland through data taken from the National Drug Treatment Reporting System.
-Some notable key trends are evident between 2012-2018.
-The total number of cases treated for problem alcohol use in Ireland in 2018 was 7,464.
+Some notable key trends are evident between 2014-2020.
+The total number of cases treated for problem alcohol use in Ireland in 2020 was 5,824.
 The median age of treated cases was 41 years and 16 years was the median age reported of cases first starting to drink.
 Almost two-thirds of cases in 2020 were male (62%).
 Over half (52%) of new cases classified as alcohol dependent in 2020, compared to 53.2% in 2014.
 In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 72.1% in 2020.
-Polydrug use was reported by 21.5% of cases in 2018, accounting for more than one-fifth of those treated for problem alcohol use.
+Polydrug use was reported by 23% of cases in 2020, accounting for more than one-fifth of those treated for problem alcohol use.